Transforming customer service at Intuit and Influx

 Customer support agency Influx boasts a team of more than 1,100 service experts across 14 countries and 123 cities worldwide.
 Support specialists and agents work directly with Influx’s diverse portfolio of clients to manage their support operations end to end, which can vary and fluctuate over time.
 To ensure that its support team can perform their jobs effectively, Influx embraces flexibility by relying on Slack as its digital HQ.

-‘We’ve been virtual from day one, before the rest of the world was going virtual,’ says Influx’s Chief Growth Officer Alex Holmes.
-‘Everyone said you can’t do call centres and digital support virtually.
+“We’ve been virtual from day one, before the rest of the world was going virtual,” says Influx’s chief growth officer Alex Holmes.
+“Everyone said you can’t do call centers and digital support virtually.
 [But] Slack’s an essential tool to make that all possible.
-In a lot of ways, it is the digital HQ that really fosters internal and external comms with our clients.’
+In a lot of ways, it is the digital HQ that really fosters internal and external comms with our clients.”

-Specifically, the company has dedicated Slack channels for functions such as onboarding and training, and individual channels for specific clients, to help its agents stay connected and informed.
+Specifically, the company has dedicated Slack channels for functions like onboarding and training, and individual channels for specific clients, to help its agents stay connected and informed.

 As issues wind their way through the customer support journey, teams can efficiently manage them with the help of Slack emoji and reactions.
 Service agents and other stakeholders can use familiar, friendly emoji reactions to quickly indicate an issue’s status or severity.
 At Influx, the team regularly uses emoji to convey information and take action.